JGEsteves89/my-json-server/README.md

 ### Version

+- 1.0.4 - Added CORS and exposed seetins of allowed CORS
 - 1.0.3 - Fix bug with permissions and path calculation when running on the docker
 - 1.0.2 - Changed from API_TOKENS environment variable to API_TOKENS_PATH for security and flexibility
 - 1.0.1 - RESTful API endpoints